bkutt-panw/IUPG_MNIST_Demo/README.md

 A simple demo implementation of the Innocent Until Proven Guilty (IUPG) learning framework to train an MNIST classifier with or without noise.

+This demo is built to train and test an IUPG network with <em>one</em> designated prototype per target class.
+In this case, each digit 0-9 is defined as a target class.
+One off-target class (class label 0) is also supported.
+Two different sources of noise can be tested with this demo: Gaussian noise and random strokes.
+K-Means++ clustering on the training set can be used to discover useful prototype intializations for each class.
+If clustering is not used, the prototypes will be initialized randomly.

+This demo does not currently implement the strategy of using a basis set to define prototypes.
+Defining multiple prototypes per target class will require significant modifications to this code.

 ## Prerequisites

 Use Python 3.
 This project has been tested on a Linux CPU-only environment and with CUDA-capable GPUs.